jonnymind/SIRPAS/Books/Base_System.md

 asymmetric skills, but players and masters (and other expansions) might come up with new ones if the situation suggests so.

-The character having scored the highest result wins the contest, and the **SM** is computed for the winner only (and so, it is always positive).

-Draws are normally allowed, and they might either mean that a new situation has taken by both characters having achieved a success at the same time, or nothing has changed as each character prevented the other from acting.
+Draws can be allowed or rerolled, depending on the situation and the skill.
 For example, suppose that two characters struggle to reach for a weapon during a brawl, with a contest on dexterity.
 If they roll a draw, it means both of them reached for the weapon, and now the situation has changed.
-A different contest may now take place: a contest on *strength* to determine who can pull the hardest.
-This time, if they have a draw, it means that none of them is able to snitch the weapon from the other, and they can try again.

-Contests that don't allow draws are specifically indicated by the rules as *Drawless Contests* (**ndCNT**).
-In this cases, when a draw is scored, it is discarded as not performed, and another contest takes place.
+In other cases, the draw might be ignored and rerolled until some of the participants win on the others.
+In this case, the draw is ignored, as if not rolled.
+This is the case of all the ranking rolls.

+In other cases yet, the draw means a temporary stalemate in the situation.
+This then becomes a repeated contest.

 ## Multi-contests {#BaM-m-multi-contest}